Skip to content

 Saying no could be good for your career…

-You've read it a hundred times in articles about how to create the ever elusive work/ balance.
-And during the early months of the , when people working remotely and still trying to stay alive were really struggling with burnout and mental health, you probably heard it much more than usual.
-You must define boundaries for your mental health.
+You've read it a hundred times in articles about how to create the ever elusive work/life balance.
+And during the early months of the pandemic, when people working remotely and still trying to stay alive were really struggling with burnout and , you probably heard it much more than usual.
+You must define for your mental health.

-I tell the teams and clients I work with: only you can decide what you are and are not willing to do.
+I tell the teams and coaching clients I work with: only you can decide what you are and are not willing to do.
 So you have to take time to make sure you know what those things are.
 If you don't want to do it, don't.
-And make your boundaries clear to your manager and peers.
+And make your boundaries clear to your and .

 When you answer that 9pm email from your boss or a colleague right away, even though you just got back from a late workout and it could probably have waited until 9am, you're showing that you are willing to work whenever and wherever.
 Maybe you feel like you have to do that to get ahead.
 And at some companies maybe you do.

-But there's more to it.
-Saying no can actually make you more successful in your career.
+But there's more to it. can actually make you more successful in your career.

 Stick with me here, because it's actually pretty logical.